 Communication patterns change when the child enters adolescence as his/her peers become the foremost important people in their lives.
 While positive communication leads to nurturing relationships, cooperation, and feelings of worth, poor communication can lead to kids who can raise a self-doubt towards a parent, conflicts and bickering, and feelings of worthlessness.
 As younger children, we share everything with our parents, but during our teenage years, our friends become our confidants.
 Communication gap, as it is called, could be due to differences in the values and perspectives of individuals stemming from the generation gap that exists between them, as well as the hesitance to speak openly with one’s own parents due which the former transitions.

-How to encourage open communication:
+How to encourage open communication to Fill This communication Gap.

 Pay attention to your child